WalletSuite MCP is in private access. To request an API key and access to the MCP package, contact the WalletSuite team at support@walletsuite.io.

 Architecture positioning

-WalletSuite MCP is a non-custodial orchestration layer connecting:- AI agents and MCP-compatible frameworks such as LangChain, CrewAI, and custom agent runtimes
+WalletSuite MCP is a non-custodial orchestration layer connecting:- AI agents and MCP-compatible frameworks such as LangChain, CrewAI, Pydantic AI, and the Claude Agent SDK

 - any MCP runtime that can launch a local server process or connect to an MCP URL